-Here at Fix Your Gut we may seem harsh on most medications that are recommended for digestion.
+Here at Fix Your Gut, we may seem harsh on most medications recommended for digestion.
 Our opinionated views on medications may be true, but we are equally harsh on supplements that we feel may cause issues with their use as well.
-However, there are some medications that can improve your digestive health when used correctly.
+However, some medications can improve your digestive health when used correctly.
 All medications/supplements have their uses and drawbacks, and the mineral bismuth is no different.

-Most bismuth medications that you purchase is chelated with salicylates.
-Bismuth subsalicylate is the colloidal compound of the mineral and salicylic acid (a known anti-inflammatory agent).
-Compounds containing the mineral are used in people who have ulcers, heartburn, gastritis, and diarrhea.
-It helps coat and protect the esophagus and stomach.1
+Most bismuth medications that you purchase are chelated with salicylates.
+Bismuth subsalicylate is the colloidal compound of bismuth and salicylic acid (a known anti-inflammatory agent).
+Compounds containing the mineral are used in people suffering from ulcers, heartburn, gastritis, and diarrhea.
+Bismuth helps coat and protect the lining of your esophagus and stomach.1

-The mineral is also a weak antacid and the subsalicylate part of the compound has been shown to reduce inflammation in the gastrointestinal tract.
-It also has been shown to have antibacterial properties.
-The antibacterial properties might be why the mineral accelerates ulcer healing in people by limiting H. pylori overgrowth.
-Bismuth possibly reduces H. pylori’s iron uptake (there is one study that casts doubt on its iron deprivation ability, but the study mentions it still hinders H. pylori), reducing its ability for biofilm formation and cellular metabolism.2 3 4
+Bismuth is also a weak antacid, and the subsalicylate chelate of the compound has been shown to reduce inflammation within our gastrointestinal tract.
+Bismuth has also been shown to have antibacterial properties.
+The antibacterial properties might be why the mineral accelerates ulcer healing in people by relieving H. pylori dysbiosis within our stomach.
+Bismuth possibly reduces H. pylori’s iron uptake (one study casts doubt on its iron deprivation ability, but the study mentions it still hinders H. pylori), reducing its ability for biofilm formation and survival.2 3 4

-Bismuth is also useful in helping individuals with the lesser known third type of SIBO (small intestinal bacterial overgrowth) known as SIBO with hydrogen sulfide producing overgrowth.
-The mineral bonds with hydrogen sulfide and sulfur within the digestive tract to form bismuth sulfide.
-This bonding reduces the amount that may leak out of the gut and cause fatigue and brain fog if it crosses the blood brain barrier.
-If your stools become a very dark color when you supplement with bismuth, you may be either suffering from hydrogen sulfide producing overgrowth or your diet is very high in sulfurous foods.
-It is better to use bismuth supplements or medications that do not contain subsalicylate to determine hydrogen sulfide overgrowth, which can cause bleeding in some people and melena (dark, tarry stools), which creates issues in determining the possible cause of the darkening of your stools.8 9 10 11
+Bismuth is also helpful in helping individuals with the third type of SIBO (Small Intestinal Bacterial Overgrowth), which is known as hydrogen sulfide-producing dysbiosis.
+The mineral bonds hydrogen sulfide, sulfite, sulfate, and sulfur within our digestive tract to form bismuth sulfide.
+This bonding reduces the amount that may leak out of your gut and cause oxidation within our mitochondria and our cells, which often causes fatigue and brain fog.
+If your stools become a very dark color when you supplement with bismuth, you may suffer from hydrogen sulfide-producing dysbiosis.
+If your tongue, gums, or oral cavity turns black or dark when swishing with and/or swallowing a bismuth-containing liquid or chewable, you might have hydrogen sulfide bacterial dysbiosis within your mouth.
+It is better to use bismuth supplements or medications that do not contain subsalicylate to determine hydrogen sulfide dysbiosis, which can cause bleeding in some people and melena (dark, tarry stools), which creates issues in determining the possible cause of the darkening of your stools from taking the mineral.11 12 13 14

 Issues Associated with Use and Additional Recommendations

-Minor side effects that the mineral may cause is a darkening of the tongue and stools from sulfur or sulfide bonding.
-Again this “side effect” may be a useful diagnostic tool for determining hydrogen sulfide overgrowth within the digestive tract.
-In addition, bismuth use may cause headaches and nausea.12
+Minor side effects that the mineral may cause are a darkening of the tongue and stools from sulfur or sulfide bonding.
+Again, this “side effect” may be a useful diagnostic tool for determining hydrogen sulfide dysbiosis within your digestive tract.
+Rare severe allergic reactions can occur in people allergic to bismuth, including anaphylaxis, hives, and itching.18

-Bismuth subsalicylate can cause some rare adverse reactions, including, bleeding, and systemic allergic reactions.
-I would avoid the use of bismuth subsalicylate if you are allergic to salicylates or suffer from digestive disorders that may increase bleeding like severe ulcerations or IBD.
-Children should not take bismuth subsalicylate, because it increases their chances of developing Reye syndrome, a serious, life-threatening medical condition.
-Finally, if you take any anticoagulant medication, any medication that increases your chances of bleeding (NSAIDS for example), or anything with salicylic acid (aspirin, white willow bark), you may want to ask your doctor first before you use bismuth subsalicylate.
-If you cannot tolerate bismuth subsalicylate I would try to find a supplemental form of the mineral instead.13
+Bismuth subsalicylate (because of the salicylates) can cause adverse reactions, including rare allergic reactions (anaphylaxis, hives), increased risk of bleeding, increased risk of bruising, gastrointestinal ulceration, colitis, gastritis, nausea, tinnitus, loss of hearing, headaches, anxiety, irritability, rage, and vomiting.
+I would avoid the use of bismuth subsalicylate if you are allergic or sensitive to salicylates (tinnitus is a common sensitivity symptom) or suffer from digestive disorders that may increase bleeding, such as severe ulcerations or IBD.
+Children should not take bismuth subsalicylate because it increases their chances of developing Reye’s syndrome, a serious, life-threatening medical condition.
+Finally, if you take any anticoagulant medication, any medication that increases your risk of bleeding (warfarin, ibuprofen, naproxen sodium, for example), or anything with salicylic acid (aspirin, white willow bark), you may want to ask your doctor first before you use bismuth subsalicylate.
+If you cannot tolerate bismuth subsalicylate I would try to find a supplemental mineral form like Devrom.22 23

-To reduce bismuth concentrations our body uses glutathione, so it may be a good idea during use or afterwards to take a glutathione supplement to help facilitate clearance of bismuth from the body.
-Use with caution if you are dealing with hydrogen sulfide overgrowth, or use it after the overgrowth is reduced.
-Glutathione contains a thiol group, which may cause issues in people with hydrogen sulfide overgrowth.
-17
+Our body uses glutathione to detoxify bismuth, so taking a glutathione supplement during or after use may be a good idea to help remove bismuth from our body.
+Use caution when dealing with hydrogen sulfide dysbiosis or use it after it is reduced.
+Glutathione contains a thiol group, which may cause issues in people with hydrogen sulfide dysbiosis.24

 - Bismuth subsalicylate – Kaopectate Vanilla (No dyes, but contains some questionable additives including caramel, flavor, sucrose [possible GMO source], and xanthan gum)